dfsilvadev/spotify-wrapper-player/README.md

 ![Spotify Wrapper Player Screenshot](example/screenshot.png)

-> This application uses [spotify-wrapper](https://github.com/willianjusten/spotify-wrapper) library to get informations and songs from Spotify.
-It was created on my [JS TDD course](https://willianjusten.com.br/cursos/) just for study purposes.

 ## Browser Support

 This Application relies on [Fetch API](https://fetch.spec.whatwg.org/).
 And this API is supported in the following browsers.